mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 In a previous chapter we looked at concrete and abstract approaches to computing educations and learning to code.
 We looked at challenges imposed by exam format, lack of time and a limited participation on real communities of computing and coding.
 We have looked at some of the 12 principles and quick reads promoted by the NCCE both abstract and concrete approaches.
 These include of them are _Make concrete_ and _Get hands-on_.
 While it is not contradictory to encourage both abstract and concrete approaches, given the tactic moving between the two perspectives via _semantic waves_, the resources provided, perhaps because they are targeted at the classroom, often lead with more formal learning approaches.

-In a real setting coders will often be working within existing projects, patching and remixing existing code, including external libraries and adapted to existing practices and patterns used by their colleagues and code communities.
+In a professional setting coders will often be working within existing projects, patching and remixing existing code, including external libraries and adapted to existing practices and patterns used by their colleagues and code communities.

 While GCSE questions outlined in the previous chapter attempt to include some elements of peer practices by including tests of code reading and analysis, preparing for these exam questions develops skills and practices that are quite different from coding in a real life setting.
 Because of this computing teachers face a significant challenge to both teach concepts to be reproduced in exam contexts and to unleash the potential of student working on their own projects.